In your neighborhood and across the nation, different types of septic systems greatly differ in size and design due to several factors.

 Systems for evapotranspiration have specific drain fields.
 A watertight material lines the base of the drain field for the evapotranspiration system.

 The effluent evaporates into the air after it enters the drain field.
-The effluent never filters to the soil and never gets to groundwater, which is different from other septic system designs.
+Unlike other septic system designs, the effluent never filters into the soil or reaches groundwater.

 9. Constructed Wetland System

-The filtration procedures in natural wetlands are replicated in a constructed wetland.
-The wetland cell receives wastewater that has made its way from the septic tank.
+A constructed wetland replicates the filtration procedures in natural wetlands.
+The wetland cell receives wastewater from the septic tank.

-The wastewater is then treated by microbes, plants, and other media that remove pathogens and nutrients as it passes through the media.
+The wastewater is then treated by microbes, plants, and other media that remove pathogens and nutrients as they pass through the media.

-The wetland cell typically consists of an impermeable liner, gravel, and sand fill, as well as suitable wetland plants, which must be able to endure in a permanently saturated environment.
+The wetland cell typically consists of an impermeable liner, gravel, sand fill, and suitable wetland plants that must endure a permanently saturated environment.